patchlevel/event-sourcing/docs/pages/subscription.md

 ### Cleanup Handler

-You can also create your own cleanup tasks.
+You can also create your own cleanup tasks with associated handlers.
-The subscription engine will call the method `__invoke` on the task object.
+First, create a task class that has all necessary information for the task.
-For example, you can create a task that drops a collection from a MongoDB database.
+In our example, we create a task that deletes a collection from MongoDB.

-First, create a task class, that holds the collection name.

 ```php
 final class DropCollection {